When To Consider Orthopedic Surgery

 Prior to surgery find out how often follow-up appointments and physical therapy sessions will take place, and what is expected from you.
 Understand how long your recovery will take, with estimated time-frames for activities like driving and returning to work.
 Having answers ahead of time will help you know what to expect, schedule help and prepare for the needed time to recover.
 Cheating the recovery can mean your surgical outcome might not be as successful.

 Above all, take an active position in your care.
 Ask your orthopedic specialist questions so you can make informed decisions about your treatment options, recovery, and the role you can play in your own healing journey.

 Is it Time for Orthopedic Surgery?

 If you’ve tried non-surgical options or have been told you need surgery but aren’t comfortable with the recommendation, contact us for an appointment or second opinion.
-Dr. Goradia, with G2, is a knee and shoulder expert surgeon and educator who also develops cutting edge medical advances to provide the least invasive treatment options to patients.
-He can evaluate your injury, clearly communicate his recommendation and answer your questions.
+Dr. Goradia, with G2 Orthopedics and Sports Medicine, is an expert orthopedic surgeon and educator who also develops cutting edge medical advances to provide the least invasive treatment options to patients.
+He can evaluate your injury, clearly communicate his recommendation, and answer your questions.

-Dr. Goradia is also consultant for Arthrex Inc. the world’s leading manufacturer and inventor of orthopaedic medical devices.
-He co-invented the Arthrex Meniscal Cinch and SpeedCinch used by surgeons around the world, and he has also developed several surgical videos and journal publications used for educating surgeons in advanced techniques in knee and shoulder arthroscopy.
+Dr. Goradia is also a consultant for Arthrex Inc. the world’s leading manufacturer and inventor of orthopaedic medical devices.
+He has developed several surgical videos and journal publications used for educating surgeons in advanced techniques in knee and shoulder arthroscopy.